Trust Management for Internet of Things: A Systematic Literature Review

 \subsection{Game Theory}

-Game theory provides the framework to describe strategic interaction between rational players.
-The nodes of a system can be seen as rational players, since they try to maintain a high trust score in order to be selected as service providers.
+Game theory provides the framework to describe the strategic interaction between rational players.
+The nodes of a system can be seen as rational players since they try to maintain a high trust score to be selected as service providers.
 Therefore, some works model the trust management method as a game using game theoretic approaches.
 A summary of the results can be seen in Table \ref{tab:game}.

-We can observe from the Table that all of the papers present experiments and define the threat model.
+We can observe from the Table that all of the papers present experiments and define the Threat Model.
 Even though all the papers provide experiments, 25\% of them state the simulator used.
-Also all of the papers provide a Time Driven solution, but 25\% of them provide a hybrid scheme with both Event and Time driven approach.
+Also, all of the papers provide a Time-Driven solution, but 25\% of them provide a hybrid scheme with both an Event and Time driven approach.
 None of the papers involve a centralized authority in their system.
-Regarding the Trust Formation: 25\% of them are using multiple trust parameters, 25\% only a single trust parameter and 50\% do not specify the trust formation.
+Regarding the Trust Formation: 25\% of them are using multiple trust parameters, 25\% only a single trust parameter, and 50\% do not specify the trust formation.